MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 MK: It’s amazing.
 Not just the content of the words, which is powerful and huge, but also the actual content of the performance, and the band playing which was...
 They’re just like deadly great.
 And the musical conception, which is really evolved, and it’s endemic of now, what’s happening in the the sort of intersection between hip hop and DJ culture and jazz and spoken word and activism and all the stuff that’s coming together in an insanely powerful way.
 And which, you know, will continue to do so.
 That’s just like, I...I...Kendrick Lamar at the Grammys.
 That’s all I can say.
 {: .interviewee }

 AW: Yeah.
 I’m going to have to go look at that.
 That’s awesome.
 Here in Phoenix there’s a--I mean, I’ve looked, and <span class="important">there’s kind of a dearth of opportunity for people to hear live music.</span> You know, it’s really spare.
-There’s a local club here that is set up as a non-profit called [The Nash](http://www.thenash.org), which is about jazz.
+There’s a local club here that is set up as a non-profit called [The Nash&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://www.thenash.org), which is about jazz.
 But it’s purely jazz.
 Do you know what I mean?
 They’re not going to be doing other stuff.
 {: .interviewer }

 MK: OK.